 - Contain inulin (food for the good bacteria; also called “prebiotics”) to support and maintain the growth of healthy bacteria in the gut.

-- Have laboratory tested verification of purity, potency and stability.
+- Have laboratory tested verification of purity, potency, and stability.

 Independent analysis of many brands of probiotics consistently reveals inactive strains.
 While buying a cheap probiotic may seem like it is saving you money, it can actually be a waste as you may be purchasing capsules filled with dead bacteria.
 Gross!

-At the YinOva Center, we always look for ways for you to spend your health dollars wisely.
+At the Yinova Center, we always look for ways for you to spend your health dollars wisely.
 In order to help simplify your choice of a good quality probiotic, we have spent many hours researching brands and have chosen to carry one at our center that we trust.
-Klaire Labs backs their products with rigorous testing to ensure efficacy, purity, potency, and stability.
+Klaire Labs backs its products with rigorous testing to ensure efficacy, purity, potency, and stability.
 They also offer a diverse array of products to meet specific needs.
-We currently stock a very potent complete spectrum probiotic, a Women’s focused blend (targeted to prevent yeast infections and urinary bladder infections), a prebiotic blend, and a high potency digestive enzyme to assist our patients with known or suspected food allergies.
+We currently stock a very potent complete spectrum probiotic, a focused blend (targeted to prevent yeast infections and urinary bladder infections), a prebiotic blend, and a high potency digestive enzyme to assist our patients with known or suspected food allergies.